nadaemad1106/Internship-ML-Elevvo/Task1/README.md

-# 🎓 Student Performance Prediction
+# 🎓 Student Score Prediction

 This task is part of my **ML Internship (Elevvo)**.
 I built a regression model to predict **student exam scores** using study-related factors.